michaeldorsett/scenarioforge/README.md

 ## Project Goal

-The long-term vision for ScenarioForge is to evolve beyond basic teleoperation and become a **robotics validation framework** with support for:
+The long-term vision for ScenarioForge is to evolve beyond basic teleoperation and become a **robotics implementation/validation framework** with support for:

 - scenario definitions (YAML/JSON)
 - repeatable execution